Jagdschloss: Characteristics

 A Jagdschloss was often the venue for a banquet accompanying a hunt, and sometimes it also hosted festivals and other events.
 The term Jagdschloss is often equated to the Lustschloss or maison de plaisance, particularly as the hunt was also a recreational activity.
 However, a Lustschloss and Jagdschloss differ in function as well as architecture.
 The layout and furnishing of a Lustschloss is unconstrained, while that of a Jagdschloss is always related to hunting: the walls may be adorned with antlers and other trophies, with scenes of hunting, and also by a deliberate use of wood or other natural materials.

 A Jagdschloss could also be very lavishly furnished, but unlike a Lustschloss, timber-framed buildings or log cabins were not uncommon.
 Only a few imposing stone buildings have survived, which colours the general understanding of what a Jagdschloss is today.
 A Jagdschloss often had stables and other outbuildings used to house hunting equipment, coaches and the entourage.
-Larger examples often form self-contained ensembles, while smaller ones, known as Jagdhäuser, were often built within castle parks and gardens, within range of the Residenz of the owner.
+Larger examples often form self-contained ensembles, while smaller ones, known as Jagdhäuser, were often built within larger complexes such as castle parks and gardens, within range of the Residenz of the owner.